GuangzeLiu/BridgeAble/README.md

 - **Intent recognition from minimal input**
   Users can start with vague terms (“help”, “money”, “rent”, “caregiver”) and the assistant narrows the topic through structured prompts.

-- **Plain-language rephrasing**
-  Policy-style eligibility and procedures are summarized into user-friendly steps and checklists.

 - **Multilingual support**
   Key scheme fields and guidance are returned in EN/CN.